danielbodnar/awesome-stars/BY-LANG.md

 ## HTML

+- [carvel-dev/carvel](https://github.com/carvel-dev/carvel) - Carvel provides a set of reliable, single-purpose, composable tools that aid in your application building, configuration, and deployment to Kubernetes.
+This repo contains information regarding the Car
 - [bnematzadeh/trpc-playground](https://github.com/bnematzadeh/trpc-playground) - The trpc-playground is a vulnerable app designed for learning about the structure of tRPC applications and their associated vulnerabilities.
 - [ilse-langnar/notebook](https://github.com/ilse-langnar/notebook) - Tool for Thought. ʚɞ
 - [JockDaRock/Time2Code](https://github.com/JockDaRock/Time2Code) - Portable Scalable web code editor to integrate into your sites and learning experiences